fsackur/PoshSecret/README.md

   You need to run the Get command as the same user that ran the Add command!

+  For more detailed help:

+    Get-Help Save-PoshSecret -Full
+    Get-Help Get-PoshSecret -Full
+    Get-Help Remove-PoshSecret -Full
+    Get-Help ConvertTo-Plaintext -Full

 #Contributing
 Contributions are welcome!
-I do email and will receive a notification of any pull request.
+I do email, and will receive a notification of any pull request.
 Ensure your email is set in your git client.
 Alternatively, head over to slack channel get-psuguk.slack.com, where my handle is @freddie_sackur